William H. Boring: Early life

-He was a member of the battalion that distinguished itself in the fall of Vicksburg in 1863, during which 11 of its 32 members died in battle.
+He was a member of the battalion that distinguished itself in the capture of Vicksburg in 1863, during which 11 of its 32 members died in battle.
 Boring sustained near-life-threatening injuries to his face and throat in the Siege of Vicksburg, which led to his discharge.
-The severity of the scars he received from his battle injuries would lead him to wear a beard for the remainder of his life.
+The severity of the scars he received from his battle injuries led him to wear a beard for the remainder of his life.

 After his discharge, Boring returned to Greenfield, where he worked on his mother's farm.
 On December 11, 1867, Boring married Sarah Elizabeth Wilder in Greene County, Illinois.

 Settlement of Boring, Oregon

 In the early 1870s, president Ulysses S. Grant began offering incentives to homesteaders in the Western United States, which attracted William Boring; he and his wife Sarah left Illinois for San Francisco, California, and then traveled north to Portland, Oregon.
 William's elder half-brother, Joseph (b.
 1829), who had traveled across the Oregon Trail in 1853, had already settled there and been living in the area for nearly two decades.
 William and Sarah joined Joseph at his home in 1874, twelve miles east of Portland.
 There, William and Sarah settled on 160 acre of land.
-They gave birth to two children: Elsie in October 1875, who only lived for nine days; and Orville, born in 1879.
+They had two children: Elsie in October 1875, who only lived for nine days; and Orville, born in 1879.

-The settlement occupied by the Boring family came to be known as Boring, Oregon after William donated land for a schoolhouse to be built in 1883, after which the community was granted the name "Boring."
-By the turn of the twentieth century, the town had become a thriving logging community, and the construction of an interurban railroad to the town by the Portland Railway, Light and Power Company brought further residents and business.
+The settlement occupied by the Boring family came to be known as Boring, Oregon after William donated land for a schoolhouse to be built in 1883, By the turn of the twentieth century, the town had become a thriving logging community, and the construction of an interurban railroad to the town by the Portland Railway, Light and Power Company brought further residents and business.